BC-MAR-21-ROR/kata-07-rejoj-checador-equipo-04-k07/setup/readme.md

 ```bash
 rails s
 ```
-Now you can access to your local server and access to the app.
+Now you can access to your local server and use the app.

 # Test
 This app uses rspec testing framework with rspec-rails gem so you only have to run: